yassine-akazi/HTML-CSS-Bootcamp/README.md

 Feel free to use this project as a template for your own HTML/CSS projects.
 You can customize the pages, styles, and content to fit your needs.

 ## Credits
-This project was created by [Your Name].
+This project was created by YASSSINE AKAZI.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this project as needed.